saadulkh/To-Do/README.md

 # To Do Program

-A to do program in C.
+A task management program in C.

 ## Basic Functionality: